 What if they don’t give you the best room?

-So let’s say you end up in the worst room in a hotel.
+So let’s say you end up in a bad room in a hotel.
 Is there a way to fix it?
 As a matter of fact, yes.

 “If you get to your room and find it’s not ideal, first, don’t touch anything,” says frequent hotel guest Kenny Colvin, who runs Giant Squid Creative, a branding, design and consulting agency in the hospitality sector.
 “Don’t unpack, don’t go to the bathroom, nothing – otherwise you make that room unsellable that night.”